gagneurlab/drop/docs/source/installation.rst

     mkdir ~/drop_demo
     cd ~/drop_demo

-    # demo will download the necessary data and pipeline files
+    # this command will download the necessary data and pipeline files
     drop demo

 The pipeline can be run using `snakemake <snakemake.readthedocs.io/>`_ commands